arjenmeek/queryduck/docs/schema.md

 At the most basic level, semantically structured information amounts to making statements about *things*, where a *thing* is anything that a statement can be made about.
 The generic term *Resource* will be used for any such *thing* from here on.

-The CrunchyVicar specification, however, only provides for Statements, not Resources.
+The QueryDuck specification, however, only provides for Statements, not Resources.
 In order to still be able to make practically useful Statements, an important equivalence is introduced: a Statement that has itself as its Subject, and with its Predicate and Object indicating that its Subject is a Resource, the Statement itself is considered to represent the Resource.

-This approach is chosen because the lack of an explicit Resource type in the CrunchyVicar specification means Statements about Resources can be made in the same manner as Statements about other Statements, greatly increasing flexibility.
+This approach is chosen because the lack of an explicit Resource type in the QueryDuck specification means Statements about Resources can be made in the same manner as Statements about other Statements, greatly increasing flexibility.

 ## Example